wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 In order to do that each event is also noted a 0 left to right and 1 right to left.
 This leaves the possibility that the data can be split and analysed in one direction later, but doesn't add the confusion of using separate sheets, for left and right traffic.

+**Method for dividing the traffic into left and right**

+In the test case the traffic was  evenly divided in each direction.
+It was possible to total the in each direction, for each data set.
+The method is show in cell G62, was to sum the 1s in the left / right direction column G, then take this value from the total number of vehicles.

+Into Town R to L =SUM(G10:G60)
+Out of Town L to R ==((COUNT(G10:G60)-G62))

+*Note : Using the Template sheet, setting the ranges of your data.*

+Some of the calculations require the setting of ranges, or start and end of cell positions, to count the vehicles, or find the maximum.
+It is usual to check each calculated column, updating the start and end position accordingly.
+Then copy the corrected cell down all the cells of the column.

+You can use the shift key highlight a block of cells then past the new equation into the whole column.

+*Note : Using the template sheet for your case*

 The current sheet is an example sheet set up for 25yards and 5 frames per second video.
 However, as the sheet is being generalised from a real sheet it is recommended you study how the calculations were done and wither they fit your case.
 An alternative sheet  to reduce the work, but quickly show flow levels is "in development" i.e it is just a cut down version of the current spreadsheet.

 **Vehicle speed and error calculations**